 First of all, what exactly is minimalism?
 Minimalism is getting rid of the unnecessary and focusing only on what’s important.

-Yeah, that makes sense in your day to day life and surroundings, but why the heck is minimalism discussed in a design article?
+Yeah, that makes sense in your day-to-day life and surroundings, but why the heck is minimalism discussed in a design article?
 Well, turns out you can use the principles of minimalism in your designs.
-Basically, you’re including less in your designs, rather than more.
+Basically, you include less in your designs rather than more.
 In fact, there are 5 reasons to include less in your designs.

-So without further ado, here are 5 reasons to include less in your designs:
+So without further ado, here are five reasons to include less in your designs:

 1. Easier for Your Audience to View, Navigate, and Consume

-This one might pretty obvious to you.
-The less elements you have in your design, the easier it is for someone to focus and make sense of it.
-And the less accessory elements are on the sides, the easier it is for your audience to consume your content.
+This one might be pretty obvious to you.
+The fewer elements you have in your design, the easier it is for someone to focus on and make sense of it.
+And the fewer accessory elements on the sides, the easier it is for your audience to consume your content.

 That content could be the headline, a block of text or useful info, an article, a video, or whatever else.
 But the point is that the less there is to distract your audience, the easier it is for them to focus on and consume your content.